 R. E. Stansfield, Political Elites in South-West England, 1450-1500: Politics, Governance, and the Wars of the Roses (Edwin Mellen Press Ltd., Lampeter, 2009), 550 pages.
 Clothback.
 ISBN 9780773447141. £84.
 95.

 The county of Devon has a long history.
 As a political entity its power and authority have not been constants however.
 Devon’s administrative boundaries have altered as certain parishes have passed into the hands of neighbouring counties, or as particular urban areas have secured unitary status.
 Also national directives have periodically altered the relative levels of power and authority invested in the county, in its parishes, in a wider south-western region, and at the centre.
 In episodes in history circumstances have given rise to the emergence of a sphere of dominion greater than that of the county, the intention being the drawing together of south-westerly counties into a single political arena of significance.
-Robert E. Stansfield’s scholarly account explores one such episode, in the late-medieval period.
+This scholarly account by Robert E. Stansfield [now Stansfield-Cudworth] explores one such episode, in the late-medieval period.

 Stansfield traces the origins of the domestic security associated with the Tudor dynasty back to the middling to later fifteenth century.
 Political instability, with the War of the Roses featuring large, brought attempts by some monarchs to strengthen the crown by forming a tier of governance between the monarch and the regional peerage.
 The new layer would comprise a small number of extensive regions, one being of the four counties of the south-west: Cornwall, Devon, Somerset and Dorset.
 Stansfield is of the view that the political history of the late medieval south-west has not enjoyed the depth and breadth of analysis enjoyed by other parts of Britain.
 He goes on to consider the degree to which the south-western counties were integrated in the 1400s, politically, economically, socially and culturally.
 The study then explores the various mechanisms through which cross-county government, administration and influence would develop, for example: landholding, royal household membership, tenure of public office, and marriage.